Tech-at-DU/INT-1.3-AND-INT-2.3-Spring-Intensive/README.md

 - Attend all class sessions
 - Submit intensive assignments on gradescope on time.
 - **Final Submission:** submit final pitches via Gradescope.
-- **Pitch slides & presentation (due Fri March 26th @ 3:00pm)** - passes if scores above a 1 on the [Presentation Rubric](https://docs.google.com/document/d/1WTLcZNyvRGYDz5L8Kr8a0ILbFAyr92u85paoqGFjxPg/edit).
+- **Pitch slides & presentation - passes if scores above a 1 on the [Presentation Rubric](https://docs.google.com/document/d/1WTLcZNyvRGYDz5L8Kr8a0ILbFAyr92u85paoqGFjxPg/edit).
     - Should be 3 min in length and include the following four slides at a minimum: Problem, Current Solutions, My Solution, Call-To-Action.
     - Product Pitches will occur on last day of intensive event.
 Each student/group will present their product. ([Class slides](https://docs.google.com/presentation/d/1pwUefBG8C-WjebEYp0bzLc3OPYgFu5ZNivCAl_FPutE/edit#slide=id.g4d412370b7_0_63))
-- **Final Product (due Fri March 26th @ 2pm)** passes if it meets all of the following
+- **Final Product passes if it meets all of the following
     - Juniors:
-        - Score an average of above a 1.5 on the [Intensive Project Rubric](https://docs.google.com/document/d/1IOQDmohLBEBT-hyr-2vgw1mbZUNsq3fHxVfH0oRmVt0/edit)
+        - achieve 2 of 3 objectives.
+Also score an average of above a 1.5 on the [Intensive Project Rubric](https://docs.google.com/document/d/1IOQDmohLBEBT-hyr-2vgw1mbZUNsq3fHxVfH0oRmVt0/edit)
     - Seniors: achieve 2 of 3 objectives on the [Senior Intensive Proposal](on Gradescope).
 - **Pass:** Students must pass both Pitches and Final Product in order to pass the intensive